Last updated on November 6th, 2022 at 09:08 pm

 He is the founder of Bitwise, a leading provider of crypto index funds to top companies around the World.

-Despite the outbreak of coronavirus pandemic, which crippled millions of businesses around the World, we’ve seen that innovators whose ideas are driven by blockchain and cryptocurrency made more money.
+Despite the outbreak of the coronavirus pandemic, which crippled millions of businesses around the World, we’ve seen that innovators whose ideas are driven by blockchain and cryptocurrency made more money.

 We can say it’s a year for crypto-entrepreneurs and it’s heart-warming that Forbes found them as we celebrate and wish them the best in their future innovations in cryptocurrency and blockchain.